-US intelligence officials said they believe that Abu Yahya al Libi, al Qaeda's second in command and a top religious figure and ideologue, was killed in yesterday's drone strike in Pakistan.
+US intelligence officials said they believe that Abu Yahya al Libi, al Qaeda’s general manager who is often referred to as its second in command, and a top religious figure and ideologue, was killed in yesterday’s drone strike in Pakistan.

 Two US intelligence officials involved in the targeting of al Qaeda operatives and other terrorists in Pakistan told The Long War Journal that al Libi is thought to be among 15 people killed in yesterday’s strike in Mir Ali in North Waziristan.
 The officials would not say how they confirmed that al Libi had been killed.

 A Pakistani intelligence official told Reuters that his unit “intercepted some conversations between militants” and that “[t]hey were talking about the death of a ‘sheikh,'” who is assumed to be al Libi.
 Local Pakistanis in the Mir Ali area said that “militants” quickly cordoned off the areas and conducted rescue operations.
 Some local tribesmen said that al Libi was wounded and died at a private hospital in the area.

 Al Qaeda has not released an official martyrdom statement announcing al Libi’s death.
 However, As Sahab, the terror group’s propaganda arm, often takes days, weeks, or even months before releasing a martyrdom statement on the death of a top leader.

 One US intelligence official cautioned that the best confirmation of al Libi’s death will be a statement from al Qaeda.
 Al Libi was rumored to have been killed once before, in December 2009.